In this article, you will learn:

 Here's what it looks like:

 The App Editor allows you to create a series of Steps, or screens that the operators can use within an app.
+The Steps can also be organised into Step Groups for better usability.

 A Quick Overview of the Tulip App Editor

 The Toolbar at the top of the screen includes visual elements that can be added to the app.
-These are elements like shapes, photos, text, timers, videos and buttons.
+These are elements like shapes, photos, text, videos and buttons.
 To add a new visual element to the app, simply click and drag it to the desired location.

 The Context Pane on the right side of the screen is where you handle all of the formatting and logic in the app.